 - 2.10.1 The indefinite quantity services contract amount, including any renewals, is separate from specific project assignment amounts issued under the base indefinite quantity services contract.
-The President is authorized to issue assignments under indefinite quantity services contracts for any project with a TPC not-to-exceed the limits established under paragraph 2.9. - 2.11 For delegated projects or those within the President's authority, the President is authorized to approve contract changes up to 5% of the TPC for new projects and up to 8% for renovation projects, after construction contract award.
-Requests for increases of greater amounts must be approved by the Board. - 2.12 The President or designee is authorized to review and approve all Historically Underutilized Business ("HUB") Good Faith Efforts and Subcontracting Plans.
-The President or designee also approves all payments. - 2.13 Unless specifically stated otherwise, all other responsibility and authority for the delivery of capital projects has been delegated to the Component. - 2.14 To the extent project management services normally provided by Component personnel are to be provided by third-party project managers, references in this Manual to Component project management shall be deemed to refer to the third-party project managers.
+The President is authorized to issue assignments under indefinite quantity services contracts for any project with a TPC not-to-exceed the limits established under paragraph 2.9. - 2.11 The President or designee is authorized to review and approve all Historically Underutilized Business ("HUB") Good Faith Efforts and Subcontracting Plans.
+The President or designee also approves all payments. - 2.12 Unless specifically stated otherwise, all other responsibility and authority for the delivery of capital projects has been delegated to the Component. - 2.13 To the extent project management services normally provided by Component personnel are to be provided by third-party project managers, references in this Manual to Component project management shall be deemed to refer to the third-party project managers.
 The Component shall retain oversight responsibilities of the third-party project manager in coordination and collaboration with the Office.
-Refer to Appendix 1 Component Responsibilities in Projects with Outsourced Third-Party Project Management.

-2.15 The President is authorized to delegate any of the authorities listed above as deemed reasonable and necessary.
+Refer to Appendix 1 Component Responsibilities in Projects with Outsourced Third-Party Project Management. - 2.14 The President is authorized to delegate any of the authorities listed above as deemed reasonable and necessary.